xster/flutter-wiki/Linting-Flutter-apps-for-Chrome-OS.md

 ## Linting for Flutter apps for Chrome OS

-_Note:_ this feature is not yet available in the Flutter stable channel.

 ### What is it?

 Flutter tooling will soon include a new set of lint rules to catch violations of